taustation-fan/players-guide/README.md

 Brig depends on the law level.
 Tau Station is super paranoid, and you can't ever attack somebody successfully there.

-You can wear an armour suit, and have up to two weapons.
+You can wear an armour suit, and equip up to two weapons.
 There are three kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.